Navapuliyur Pilgrimage

 Pin: 608 306

 The temple remains open from 7 AM till 12 Noon and 5 PM till 9 PM.
-Even though the temple timings are mentioned in the temples, the temple timings are not strictly followed by the priests as the temples are situated in remote villages.
-Therefore it is advisable to contact the priests beforehand to confirm the time of visiting the temples.
+Since the temple is in remote village, not visited by many, the temple timing is not adhered to and therefore it is advisable to contact the priest Jayachandran Gurukkal (9790333377, 9894684269) in advance before visiting there.

 Navapuliyur temples – 6- Sirupuliyur

 Sirupuliyur is situated 20 KM from Mayavaram in the village called ‘Naadaakkudi’.
-Lord Mercury (Lord Bhutan), one of the Navagrahas planets relieve the sufferings of those who pray him here along with the prime divine.
+Lord Mercury (Lord Bhutan), one of the Navagrahas planets relieve the sufferings of those who pray him here along with Lord Shiva.

 Lord’s Name: Vazhithunai Nathar and Marga Bantheeswarar